 We hope this blog has helped give some insights into how we use LinkedIn and marketing automation tools to aid our SEO Campaigns.

 If you have any questions about any of the above, feel free to contact email@example.com and I will be happy to give some further insights.

-> Charlie Clark is Owner of Minty Digital, a Google Partnered Agency who combines Paid Marketing and SEO to create integrated campaign strategies for global e-commerce clients.
+Charlie Clark is Owner of Minty Digital, a Google Partnered Agency that combines Paid Marketing and SEO to create integrated campaign strategies for global e-commerce clients.

-> Charlie has advised strategies to a number of businesses worldwide ranging from startups to global organisations, such as IKEA & Decathlon.
+Charlie has advised strategies to a number of businesses worldwide ranging from startups to global organizations, such as IKEA & Decathlon.